 Such “problematic” situations require the most exacting design of the progressive stamping die itself.
 Bahrs expert tool and die makers see these potential problems, but can also ‘see and think’ about how to resolve them through masterful progressive stamping die design to produce parts that meet the need.
 As a first critical aspect of tool design, the progressive stamping tool and die designers at Bahrs Die & Stamping gain a clear understanding of the part and intended end use application.

 Only time, training and experience in the design of tooling and progressive stamping dies can supply this critical ‘forward thinking’ necessary for a progressive stamping die to be designed that is exact and meets the need.

-Bahrs Die & Stamping has been producing quality custom progressive stamping dies and metal stampings for 75 years.
+Bahrs Die & Stamping has been producing quality custom progressive stamping dies and metal stampings for nearly 80 years.
 It is our goal to supply the finest quality progressive stamping dies and tooling at very competitive prices without sacrificing critical aspects of progressive stamping die and tool design and function.
 We design, build and maintain our own progressive stamping dies, tooling and fixtures in house giving us control over all aspects of the manufacturing process.

 The owners of Bahrs Die & Stamping are designers and engineers with over 60 years of experience custom designing Progressive Stamping Dies for a wide variety of applications.